liezsm/learn-typescript-fcc/README.md

 Today, I learned about using tuples.
 It is a special type of array used in typescript that we used declaring the specific type of the certain element in the array.

+### Day 8: Enums Interface

+Today, I learned about enums and interface.
+Enums are used when you want to enumerate.
+Interface are the same with type we can use when declaring objects but the difference is with interface we can declare some functions unlike using type.

 ## Code Samples

 In this section, I will be sharing code samples related to Typescript that I have created during my journey.